Noticed a sudden drop in open rates? Don’t panic! Your subscribers still love you. They probably just never saw your newsletter in their inboxes. Why?

 When using an Email Service Provider (ESP) like MailerLite, users are either using a shared IP, or a dedicated IP.
 The benefit of using a dedicated IP address is that there’s no user activity (besides your own) that affects the IP reputation.

-Dedicated IPs require “warming up” which involves sending a low volume of emails on your dedicated IP and then systematically increasing your email volume over a period of time.
+Dedicated IPs require “warming up” which involves sending a low volume of emails from your dedicated IP and then systematically increasing your email volume over a period of time.
 If the sending volume decreases below 50,000 emails per week, the IP reputation will begin to suffer.